 Willa Hallowell, originator of Coaching for Global Advantage and a GROVEWELL partner, has paid sustained attention to the prospects for professional women in the global economy.

-Ms. Hallowell and co-developer Kathy Molloy apply the Coaching for Global Advantage approach to support (a) the personal and professional growth of women and (b) the effective application of women's contributions by the organizations that employ them.
-Ms. Hallowell and Ms. Molloy's perspective is shaped and guided by the research disciplines of...
+Ms. Hallowell and collaborator Kathy Molloy apply the Coaching for Global Advantage approach to support (a) the personal and professional growth of women and (b) the enhancement of women's contributions to the organizations that employ them.
+Their collaboration has been shaped and guided by the research disciplines of...

 - human evolution